Last Updated on April 26, 2022 by Rational thinking

 - Recently I was told by a Norwegian entrepreneur that you can’t really trust Latvians in business decisions.
 If you show weakness, they’ll take advantage of it, even though it is not beneficial for them in the long run (see also the first point).

 - Latvians love flowers.
 Public parks and places look a lot better than in Norway.
-Comparing city center of Riga and Oslo, I would have expected Riga to be the rich city, not Oslo.
-On the countryside they may have low income and having problems maintaining their houses, but their gardens are full of colors and flowers.
+Comparing the city center of Riga and Oslo, I would have expected Riga to be the rich city, not Oslo.
+In the countryside, they may have low income and having problems maintaining their houses, but their gardens are full of colors and flowers.

 - Latvians are more individual than Norwegians, in a positive way.
-Basically all houses are different and lot of different colors.
-I guess they are more accustomed to take care of themselves and not depending on others.
+Basically, all houses are different and a lot of different colors.
+I guess they are more accustomed to taking care of themselves and not depending on others.
 It’s much less conform, and privacy is important.

-- The government has a lot less control of the individuals.
-As a Norwegian I feel a lot more “free” in Latvia.
-Heck, even living here I’m required to pay Norwegian taxes years after I moved.
+- The government has a lot less control over the individuals.
+As a Norwegian, I feel a lot more “free” in Latvia.

 - Latvians have a complete distrust towards politicians.
 They estimate the shadow economy is around 20% of GDP.
-This is in stark contrast to Norway where most people say they are “happy to pay taxes” (which I don’t believe).
+This is in stark contrast to Norway where most people say they are “happy to pay taxes” (which I somehow suspect is not really true).

-The list may sound negative, but all in all I’m happy to live Latvia.
-But no doubt the Norwegians is a lot more rational than Latvians.
-Norwegians plan longer ahead.
+The list may sound negative, but all in all, I’m happy to live in Latvia.
+But no doubt the Norwegians are a lot more rational than Latvians.
+Norwegians plan longer ahead and thus more wealthy.